vicF/factology/README.md

-# Project Name
+# Factology

-[Краткое описание проекта на английском]
+Project target is to build web application that manages objects and links between them.

 ## License